Research Methodology: MODE OF APPROACH

 To get a deep insight on the topic or the research problem a suggestion from Dr~K.P.N.~Murthy is that {\emph{one should enjoy doing research and approach it as an entertainment and a mode of getting happiness}}.
 In the research career one should treat doing research as a way of life and not just a job.
 In order to achieve a goal in the research one has to work harder.
 The harder one works the happier one feels.
 One need not try to conquer the world of science.
 One has to come in order to work and to find his way.
 Initially one must work hard.
-Getting insise a research topic or a research career is like a pushing a door.
+Getting insight in a research topic or a research career is like a pushing a door.
 It is hard to push the door open.
-But when one understand it it is ver interesting and joyful.
-10pt Chandrasekhar pointed out that in the arts and literature quality of work improves with age and experience while in science generally it does not.
+But when one understand it, it is very interesting and joyful.
+Enjoyment is not a goal, it is indeed a feeling that accompanies important ongoing activity.
+Gauss once said:{\emph{It is not knowledge, but the act of learning, not possession by the act of getting there, which grants the greatest enjoyment}}.
+10pt V.V.~Raman wrote: {\emph{Associated with a selfless quest for knowledge is the excitement that comes with discovery.
+An inquiring mind and the excitement of recognition have always permeated the human spirit.
+The non-practitioner may find it difficult to understand the excitement of the scientific investigator who recognizes the inner workings of the world.
+But this excitement has been experienced by virtually everyone that has done even a modicum of science voluntarily and with dedication}} [V.V.~Raman, Resonance, November 2008, pp.1074-1081].
+10pt Eugene Wigner stated: {\emph{It has been said that the only occupations which bring true joy and satisfaction are those of poets, artists and scientists, and of these, the scientists are apparently the happiest}}.
+Chandrasekhar pointed out that in the arts and literature quality of work improves with age and experience while in science generally it does not.
 He felt that it is because of doing science in isolation, very narrow focus on immediate goals and insufficient broad in interests and pursuits.
 In order to continue research even at old age one should develop the spirit of experiencing the beauty of science.
 The spirit of experiencing it is not restricted to only the great scientists.
-Chandrasekhar said, ``This is no more than the joys of creativity are restricted to a fortunate few.
+Chandrasekhar said: {\emph{This is no more than the joys of creativity are restricted to a fortunate few.
 They are instead accessible to each one of us provided we are attuned to the perspective of strangeness in the proportion and conformity of the parts of one another and to the whole.
-And there is satisfaction also be gained from harmoniously organizing the domain of the science with order, pattern and coherence."
-10pt Professor G.Baskaran stressed that group discussion is indeed an important component of doing research particularly in small and isolated institutions.
-He said, ``One cannot explain the power and usefulness of group discussions -- it has to be experienced.
-When I was a student at the Indian Institute of Science (I.I.Sc.), Bangalore, a few of us students of physics from I.I.Sc. and National Aeronautic Laboratory were introduced to this joyous experience by S.K.Rangarajan, formerly a Professor of chemistry, in whose house we assembled virtually every evening to discuss such grave issues as amorphous solids and renormalization group.
-Each one of the discussants has made a mark" (Current Science, 75(1998)pp.1262).
-10pt For a discussion on emotional factors see, for example, ref.[\ref{cs}].
-10pt
+And there is satisfaction also be gained from harmoniously organizing the domain of the science with order, pattern and coherence}}.
+10pt Sometimes research is reduced to a mundane activity when the sole intention of the researcher is to acquire a doctoral degree just to satisfy the administrative requirements to secure a promotion or getting an additional increment in the salary in the academic career.
+The candidate in such cases may not be motivated by a real spirit of inquiry, but by an eagerness to attain organizational stipulations.
+He may not enjoy the thrill at the moment of discovery of a new phenomenon or event or theory or explanation.
+There are, unfortunately, ignoble enterprises that dish out ready-made Ph.Ds where the recipients never enjoy the emotional peaks of a true researcher.
+As pointed out by V.V.~Raman, the story of Archimedes running stark naked from his bathtub, screaming {\emph{Eureka!}} upon discovering a scientific principle is symbolic of the heights of joy a researcher may feel in his investigation and original scientific discovery if like a delivery of a baby: intense effort and even pain, followed by immense joy.
+10pt Professor G.~Baskaran stressed that group discussion is indeed an important component of doing research particularly in small and isolated institutions.
+He said: {\emph{One cannot explain the power and usefulness of group discussions -- it has to be experienced.
+When I was a student at the Indian Institute of Science (I.I.Sc.), Bangalore, a few of us students of physics from I.I.Sc. and National Aeronautic Laboratory were introduced to this joyous experience by S.K.~Rangarajan, formerly a Professor of Chemistry, in whose house we assembled virtually every evening to discuss such grave issues as amorphous solids and re-normalization group.
+Each one of the discussants has made a mark}} (Current Science, 75(1998)pp.1262).
+10pt We should able to appreciate the manner in which results are coming and notice the beauty of the methods and methodology used get the results.